Alipsa/munin/README.md

 Fortunately, the [r2md](https://github.com/perNyfelt/r2md) package does just that.
 It is "built in" to the mdr2html package so no need to explicitly load it with "library(...)".

-Set the "ReportType" to MDR to have Munin call mdr2html to render the report.
-If report type is set to UNMANAGED Munin assumes it is working R code that return html and will execute the code and render its result.
+Set the "ReportType" to MDR to have Munin call mdr2html to render the report (mdr -> md -> html).
+If report type is set to UNMANAGED Munin assumes it is working R code that returns html (like in all the example above which is using the htmlcreator package) and will execute the code and render its result.

 Here is a mdr example: